 Icebreakers to get the conversation started

+Before we get into how to talk about money with your significant other, let’s talk about when.
 Once you know your relationship is getting serious (or if you’re already there), you need to sit down with your partner and talk about your past, present, and future money situation.
 Sometimes these conversations happen organically: you decide to shack up and must now figure out how you’ll split rent, for example.
 Perfect time to talk money!

 It’s not always that easy, though.
 Sometimes you need an icebreaker.
 Here are a few easy scripts you can use to jump-start a money conversation in your own relationship: